Spanish missions in California: Mission industries

-Prior to the establishment of the missions, the native peoples knew only how to utilize bone, seashells, stone, and wood for building, tool making, weapons, and so forth.
+Prior to the establishment of the missions, the native peoples knew only how to use bone, seashells, stone, and wood for building, tool making, weapons, and so forth.
 The missionaries established manual training in European skills and methods; in agriculture, mechanical arts, and the raising and care of livestock.
-Everything consumed and otherwise utilized by the natives was produced at the missions under the supervision of the padres; thus, the neophytes not only supported themselves, but after 1811 sustained the entire military and civil government of California.
+Everything consumed and otherwise used by the natives was produced at the missions under the supervision of the padres; thus, the neophytes not only supported themselves, but after 1811 sustained the entire military and civil government of California.
 The foundry at Mission San Juan Capistrano was the first to introduce the Indians to the Iron Age.
 The blacksmith used the mission's forges (California's first) to smelt and fashion iron into everything from basic tools and hardware (such as nails) to crosses, gates, hinges, even cannon for mission defense.
-Iron in particular was a commodity that the mission acquired solely through trade, as the missionaries had neither the know-how nor technology to mine and process metal ores.
+Iron in particular was a commodity that the mission acquired solely through trade, as there was no mining infrastructure or industry in the region.

 No study of the missions is complete without mention of their extensive water supply systems.
 Stone zanjas (aqueducts, sometimes spanning miles, brought fresh water from a nearby river or spring to the mission site.
-Open or covered lined ditches and/or baked clay pipes, joined together with lime mortar or bitumen, gravity-fed the water into large cisterns and fountains, and emptied into waterways where the force of the water was used to turn grinding wheels and other simple machinery, or dispensed for use in cleaning.
+Open or covered lined ditches and/or baked clay pipes, joined with lime mortar or bitumen, gravity-fed the water into large cisterns and fountains, and emptied into waterways where the force of the water was used to turn grinding wheels and other simple machinery, or dispensed for use in cleaning.
 Water used for drinking and cooking was allowed to trickle through alternate layers of sand and charcoal to remove the impurities.
 One of the best-preserved mission water systems is at Mission Santa Barbara.